 “A brush of kindness can paint a smile on a face.” -Robert M. Hensen.
 And a stroke of paint can transform a room.
 Especially your home’s ceilings.
 Your ceiling represents one-sixth of the space in an area, but all too often the paint color gets overlooked.
 Acting as a large piece of real estate, your ceiling deserves a conscious design choice.
-Whether you’re renovating on a budget, expanding room size or making a dramatic statement, painting your ceiling is an easy way to transform any room.
+Whether you’re renovating on a budget, expanding room size or making a dramatic statement, painting your ceiling is an easy way to transform any room, that’s why interior painting is so important to the overall look of every room.

 Ceilings Painted White